Secondary Education Courses

 SED 640 - Research in Adolescent Growth and Development

 This course is devoted to an exploration of current research and practices addressing the physical, cognitive, socio-emotional, and moral stages of human development of adolescents between the ages of 11 and 19.
 Emphasis will be placed on individual differences and how educators can employ principles of curriculum and instruction to address the needs of adolescents.
 The impact of social and environmental factors on adolescents will be a key component of this course.
 Prerequisites: There are no prerequisites for this course.
+Crosslisted with: SED 511.

 SED 643 - Assessment: Practices and Policies in the Secondary Schools

 Examines classroom, campus, district, state, and national approaches and policies related to assessment of secondary school students.
 High stakes testing, data analysis, landmark legislation, and authentic assessment strategies will be addressed.
 A major emphasis will be placed on preparing teachers to be leaders beyond the classroom on assessment issues.
+Prerequisites: There are no prerequisites for this course.
+Crosslisted with: SED 510.